whyer/Documently/README.md

 architecture - why not try to maximize developer happiness and make the world a better place and learn it yourself while you're at it?

-In its current state, documently is not complete, but it is runnable and you can learn the basic concepts of CQRS from the customer domain.

 Some of the concepts you can learn include:

  * Creating a Caliburn Micro WPF client with a ribbon, which uses the *EventAggregator* pattern for its reactive UI and wires itself up with Castle Windsor.